dweissner/dweissner.github.io/_posts/2026-01-25-AWS-Pricing-Strategy-Ripple.md

 ### CONTEXT
 Pricing strategy has the power not only to influence sales for a product but to restructure an entire industry.
 Pricing is the mechanism that determines who can afford to participate in an industry, how fast they can scale and risks they inherently take, and altogether that can reshape the broader economy.
-This was illuminated when Amazon Web Services (AWS) eased barriers to cloud computing by replacing large upfront capital purchases and fixed-term hosting contracts with usage-based, on-demand pricing.
+This was illuminated by Amazon Web Services (AWS) when they replaced large upfront capital purchases and fixed-term contracts with usage-based on demand priced easing barriers to cloud computing.

 The internet reshaped how people transact, communicate and exchange information,.
 Amazon Prime (2005) gave subscribers access to free two-day shipping on hundreds of thousands of items and the iPhone (2007) dropped the internet into every hand.
 The internet was creating new needs where they didn't exist as Facebook created new ways to network and businesses sought to harness digitalization for product development, marketing and creating new channels with online shopping.